Your hearing is precious, take care of it and protect your hearing

 Caring for it is important, even when young, so it doesn’t catch up with you when you’re older.
 Parents,

 But what can you do to prevent hearing loss in later years?
-There are several things, so let’s look at them now.
+There are several things you can do to protect your hearing, so let’s look at them now.

 Wear A Helmet